massclown/HalfSwordTrainerMod/README.md

 Jump does not work when the player is down on the ground.

 Jump does not work well when changing the game speed.

+### Shooting projectiles

+Use mouse wheel (click) to shoot a projectile, and `Tab` to change to next projectile type.

+The projectiles are currently hardcoded in the mod to account for scaling and speed adjustments:

+* small spear
+* small pitchfork
+* dagger
+* small axe
+* mallet
+* stool
+* buckler

 ### Other good things